kevinrossen/ecc-unity-brickbreaker/ClassMaterials/Week 5/Week5_SimplifiedLessonPlan.md

    - Camera shake effect
    - Screen flash effect

-4. **Add One UnityEvent**
+4. Add one UnityEvent
-   - Add a UnityEvent to any script
+    - Add a `UnityEvent` to any script (e.g., `ResetZone_DecoupledEvent.OnBallMissedUnityEvent` as shown above)
     - Connect at least 2 responses in the Inspector
     - Take a screenshot showing your setup

 **Bonus Challenges:**
 - Create an event with parameters (e.g., `OnScoreChanged(int newScore)`)